WASdev/sample.batch.bonuspayout/docs/Maven-integration.md

 - Copies the WAR into the server config
 - Executes the integration tests and reports results

-In addition, it is designed to allow for [use in a WDT environment][wdt] and the Maven environment at the same time.
+In addition, it is designed to allow for [use in a WDT environment](/docs/Using-WDT.md) and the Maven environment at the same time.

-The [Liberty maven plugin][liberty-maven-plugin] is used to install Liberty, add the required features, and start and stop the server during the integration tests.
+The [Liberty maven plugin](https://github.com/WASdev/ci.maven) is used to install Liberty, add the required features, and start and stop the server during the integration tests.

 ## Running with maven